Irredentism: Importance, reactions, and consequences

 Irredentism is a widespread phenomenon and has been an influential force in world politics since the mid-nineteenth century.
 It has been responsible for countless conflicts.
-There are still many unresolved irredentist disputes today that constitute discords between countries.
+There are still many unresolved irredentist disputes today that constitute discords between nations.
 In this regard, irredentism is a potential source of conflict in many places and often escalates into military confrontations between states.
-For example, Markus Kornprobst argues that "no other issue over which states fight is as war-prone as irredentism" and Rachel Walker points out that "there is scarcely a country in the world that is not involved in some sort of irredentist quarrel ... although few would admit to this".
-Stephen M. Saideman and R. William Ayres argue that many of the most important conflicts of the 1990s were caused by irredentism, such as the wars for a Greater Serbia and a Greater Croatia.
-Irredentism carries a lot of potential for future conflicts since many countries have kin groups in adjacent countries.
+For example, international relation theorist Markus Kornprobst argues that "no other issue over which states fight is as war-prone as irredentism".
+Political scholar Rachel Walker points out that "there is scarcely a country in the world that is not involved in some sort of irredentist quarrel ... although few would admit to this".
+Political theorists Stephen M. Saideman and R. William Ayres argue that many of the most important conflicts of the 1990s were caused by irredentism, such as the wars for a Greater Serbia and a Greater Croatia.
+Irredentism carries a lot of potential for future conflicts since many states have kin groups in adjacent countries.
 It has been argued that it poses a significant danger to human security and the international order.
 For these reasons, irredentism has been a central topic in the field of international relations.

 For the most part, international law is hostile to irredentism.
 For example, the United Nations Charter calls for respect for established territorial borders and defends state sovereignty.
 Similar outlooks are taken by the Organization of African Unity, the Organization of American States, and the Helsinki Final Act.
 Since irredentist claims are based on conflicting sovereignty assertions, it is often difficult to find a working compromise.
 Peaceful resolutions of irredentist conflicts often result in mutual recognition of de facto borders rather than territorial change.
-Martin Griffiths et al. argue that the threat of rising irredentism may be reduced by focusing on political pluralism and respect for minority rights.
+International relation theorists Martin Griffiths et al. argue that the threat of rising irredentism may be reduced by focusing on political pluralism and respect for minority rights.

 Irredentist movements, peaceful or violent, are rarely successful.
 In many cases, despite aiming to help ethnic minorities, irredentism often has the opposite effect and ends up worsening their living conditions.
 On the one hand, the state still in control of those territories may decide to further discriminate against them as an attempt to decrease the threat to its national security.
 On the other hand, the irredentist state may merely claim to care about the ethnic minorities but, in truth, use such claims only as a pretext to increase its territory or to destabilize an opponent.